lameche99/Predicting-NBA-Players-Salary/README.md

    Salary    1.00
    Name: Salary, dtype: float64
    ```
    Based on the above data, we created training(80%) and test(20%) data set.
-After that, we made linear regression Model and          calculated predictins on the data.
-R squared value was used to interpret regression model fitting the observed data.
+Then we made linear regression Model and calculated predictins on the data.
+R squared value was
+   used to interpret regression model fitting the observed data.
 With the r-squared of \SI{59.69}{\percent} ≈ 60% we can conclude that about 60% of the data fit the regression      model.

    ```python
    #Linear Regression to Predict Salary